Educating People with Dementia On Using Social Media Safely

 2. Ensure that privacy settings are strong

-Go through the account’s privacy settings and make sure that all settings are at their strongest, so that only accepted friends can see posted information.
+Go through the account’s privacy settings and make sure all settings are set to their strongest, so that only accepted friends can see posted information.

 Regularly check on their friends or accepted contacts list to keep tabs on any unrecognizable “friends.”

-Identify a few trusted family members or friends who are also on the social media site and are aware of the dementia diagnosis and ask them to be an extra set of eyes.
+Identify a few trusted family members or friends who are also on the social media site and aware of the dementia diagnosis, and ask them to serve as an extra set of eyes.

 Often, a post or comment can be made and then be nearly impossible to find later.
-Having a few people looking out for unusual activity would increase the chances of seeing any unusual or suspicious activity.
+Having a few people looking out for unusual activity would increase the chances of spotting it.

 Recommended for you:

-Guest contributor: Laurel McLaughlin is a recent graduate with a Masters in Gerontology.
-She has a decades worth of experience in supporting seniors age well, whether at home or in senior living.
+Guest contributor: Laurel McLaughlin is a recent graduate with a Master’s in Gerontology.
+She has a decade of experience supporting seniors in aging well, whether at home or in senior living.
 She is passionate about teaching seniors and their families about care options and safety.
 (The tips compiled in this article are not necessarily reflective of the author’s employer.)